Mazda Millenia Model Overview

 Older Mazda Millenia

-About the Mazda Millenia
+Mazda Millenia Overview

 The Mazda Millennia was launched in 1995 as an effort by Mazda to compete with high-end luxury brands from such automakers as Honda (Acura), Toyota (Lexus), and Nissan (Infiniti).
 In fact, the original intent was for the Millennia to be the flagship of Mazda's own luxury car division, called Amati.
 But when that division was scrapped, the Millennia was slotted into Mazda's existing lineup as a high-end offering.